joservrmdz/TimeZoneCalculator/Readme.md

 #### 3. Submitting a city name that is not unique
 When the user submits a "city " whose name exists more than one in a country, all the results found for that query by timezoneDB will be returned to the client.

+## Testing
+I wrote a Spock spec tha covers all the Use Cases described above.

 ## Validations
 - I'm UriEncoding the city in the case the user submits a city with whitespaces.
 For example, "New York, USA".
 This will